anyangsong/MAGA/README.md

 - `text`: The content of the text (HWT&MGT)
 - `domain`: The genre from where the prompt/text was taken (e.g. Reddit)
 - `human_source_id`: uuid4 of the human-written source text
-- `prompt_id`: A uuid4 that uniquely identifies the prompt used
+- `prompt_id`: A uuid4 that uniquely identifies the prompt used (system prompt + user prompt, but excluding the prompt used during self-refine)
 - `system_prompt`: The system prompt used for generation
 - `user_prompt`: The user prompt used for generation
 - `model`: The Large Language Model that generated the text